 Swing Type Plays a Huge Role in Club Fitting

-Let me tell you a few of the relationships between specific swing characteristics and proper fitting specifications:
+Let me share a few of the relationships between specific swing characteristics and proper fitting specifications:

 The clubhead speed is a critical part of shaft flex fitting.
 It is also an important element in determining what spacing of club lofts will deliver what amount of distance difference between clubs.
+And it is also a big factor in choosing the set makeup in terms of how many woods or hybrids vs how many irons should be in the set.
 Clubhead speed also affects the amount of backspin any golfer will achieve with any clubhead or shaft design.

 Downswing Transition Force and Downswing Tempo

 Golfers differ in how aggressively they start the downswing from very sudden/abrupt/forceful to very smooth/passive/gradual and all places in between.
 They also vary in their swing tempo from smooth/rhythmic to aggressive and in between.
 Downswing Transition force and the Tempo are major factors in choosing the right driver and wood length, shaft weight, total weight, swingweight, shaft flex, shaft torque.

 Golfers differ in terms of when they start to unhinge the wrist cock angle from immediately after the start of the downswing (early release) to very late in the downswing (late release) to also many different positions in between.
 The point of release is a big factor in choosing the right driver and wood length, shaft flex, shaft bend profile, loft and set makeup.

 Again, golfers exist with swing path variations from very outside-in to square to very inside-out and all variations of the swing path in between these extremes.
 The swing path is a critical factor in determining the golfer’s best driver and wood lengths and face angle for the woods and hybrids.

 Angle of Attack